NEWSMAKER-Dinosaur-dressing Mexican senator adds bite to presidential race | Politics

 The 69-year-old president regularly pillories the opposition at his daily press conferences, and his would-be MORENA successors have all pledged to continue his political legacy, giving him enormous weight in the campaign.
 Galvez, 60, has long poked fun at the party's dependence on Lopez Obrador, posting a video during the 2018 general election campaign in which she dressed as him and mocked his ubiquity in MORENA candidates' promotional photos.

-The business-friendly Galvez seized the candidacy of the opposition Broad Front for Mexico after the Institutional Revolutionary Party (PRI), Mexico's longtime rulers, dropped its own contender to back her in the June 2, 2024 election.
-MORENA is due to announce its candidate on Sept.
-6 after national polling, with voter surveys suggesting the likely winner will be former Mexico City Mayor Claudia Sheinbaum.

-The ruling party's commanding lead in polls has been forged around the personal popularity of Lopez Obrador, who under Mexican law can only serve a single six-year term.
-The 69-year-old president regularly pillories the opposition at his daily press conferences, and his would-be MORENA successors have all pledged to continue his political legacy, giving him enormous weight in the campaign.

-Galvez, 60, has long poked fun at the party's dependence on Lopez Obrador, posting a video during the 2018 general election campaign in which she dressed as him and mocked his ubiquity in MORENA candidates' promotional photos.
 "I don't need a godfather," she quipped.
 "I can get ahead by myself."
+CHEERFUL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)